We’re building a better West Virginia

 Your gift – like your work – makes an impact.
 Here at WVU Extension Service, we improve

 the lives of West Virginians across the state.
 We develop innovative programs like

 Energy Express, iFather, the West Virginia Healthy Children Project, and Dining

 with Diabetes.
 We encourage youth development though our 4-H program that

-    reaches 1 out of 4 youths in West Virginia.
+reaches 1 out of 4 youth in West Virginia.
 Our Integrated Pest Management education

 and WVU Plant Diagnostic Clinic decreased pesticide use and crop loss and in 2016